calligraffiti/hugos-anathema/README.md

 For more information visit the [Hugo Documentation](https://gohugo.io/getting-started/) for more information.

 ### CSS
 Styles are written in SCSS.
-Run `npm run-script watch` to to preview your changes and, `npm run-script build` to compile.
+Run `npm run-script watch:sass` to to preview your changes and, `npm run-script build` to compile, concatenate and minimize all your styles into one style sheet.

 ## Directory Structure
 ```